Jason Nesmith/Commander Peter Quincy Taggart

 - He also has a more guilt-ridden one after he tells Mathesar the truth about the show not being real.

 - Hidden Depths: He is a bit arrogant at first, but he eventually shows a nicer side.

 - The Kirk: His role in the show.

-- Took a Level in Kindness: Contrast his appearances at the beginning and at the end of the film; at the beginning he's unashamedly hogging the spotlight and gets disappointed when he doesn't get the fanfare he wants.
-At the end, he realises that the crowd at the convention aren't paying his costars any attention, and gestures for them all to come up and share the spotlight as they deserve it.
+- Took a Level in Kindness: Contrast his appearances at the beginning and at the end of the film; at the beginning he was a Nice Character, Mean Actor who was unashamedly hogging the spotlight and gets disappointed when he doesn't get the fanfare he wants.
+In the end, he realizes that the crowd at the convention isn't paying his costars any attention, and gestures for them all to come up and share the spotlight as they deserve it.

 - Unnecessary Combat Roll: He does this on the away mission before any actual danger occurs, out of habit from doing it on the show.
-It doesn't actually help him at first.
+It doesn't actually help him at first, and even causes him to lose his weapon.
 It helps him kill Sarris in the end.

 Gwen DeMarco/Lt.
 Tawny Madison

 Another star of the show Galaxy Quest now trapped on the convention circuit.
 Gwen played the show's fanservice character and is resigned to the idea that she never gets taken seriously.
 On the show, she had a superfluous job of repeating the computer's statements and repeating the orders of the captain to the computer, so when the aliens build a real version of the ship, she gets stuck with that job again.
 There's some indication that Gwen and Jason were once genuinely attracted to each other but it died quickly once Gwen figured out what kind of guy Jason really was.

 - Action Girl: Though not in the old show, much to her chagrin.

 - Bridge Bunny: Her original role was to stand on the bridge, lean toward the camera, and "repeat everything the computer says".
 An enforced trope, because the computer only responds to her questions!